Coton De Tulear Dog Breed Guide: Facts, Health & Care

 A Coton De Tulear puppy from a reputable breeder typically costs anywhere from $2000 to $3000 but a show or breedable quality pup may cost between $3000 to $4000.
 Make sure to ask the dog breeder for health certifications for the puppy and the puppy’s parents.

-A much lower price for a Coton puppy can be available when you choose to adopt from a shelter or a rescue.
+A much lower price for a Coton puppy can be available when you adopt from a shelter or a rescue.
 The average cost of adoption is between $150 to $300 to cover dog care expenses before adoption.

 A Coton De Tulear gets along well with people and pets, which makes them a wonderful addition to any family.
 They thrive with lots of attention from their owner as well as plenty of opportunities for physical and mental stimulation.